The ubiquitous digital single market

 In its resolution of 20 April 2012, Parliament emphasised the need for a coherent legal framework for the mutual recognition of electronic authentication and signatures to facilitate cross-border services in the EU.
 On 11 December 2012, it passed resolutions on completing the DSM and digital freedom in EU foreign policy.
 Additionally, its resolution of 4 July 2013 highlighted the possibility of maximising the DSM’s potential, bridging skills gaps, enhancing security, boosting trust and consumer confidence, promoting legal digital content and establishing mobility services with an international dimension.

-In response to the DSM strategy, Parliament passed a resolution on 19 January 2016 entitled ‘Towards a Digital Single Market Act’.
+In response to the DSM strategy, Parliament adopted a resolution on 19 January 2016 entitled ‘Towards a Digital Single Market Act’.
 It urged the Commission to put an end to unjustified geo-blocking, to enhance consumers’ access to goods/services and to ensure consistent consumer protection for all digital content.
 The resolution emphasised the need for better cross-border parcel delivery solutions and support for SMEs and start-ups, while tapping into new ICT technologies such as big data and 3D printing.
 It also advocated for innovation-friendly policies for online platforms and a review of the e-Privacy Directive to align with new EU data protection standards.

 Preparatory work by the Digital Single Market Working Group has laid the groundwork for Parliament’s achievements in the digital area with the support of research and scientific evidence.
 Research carried out for Parliament shows the significant potential of the DSM, in particular in reducing costs and barriers in the EU for consumers and businesses and making the EU economy greener and more social.
 In the EU, a significant part of this potential can be achieved through the development of e-government and related services, such as e-health.